ScheWann/ChromPolymerDB/Frontend/public/tutorial.md

 - The Sample 0 (Ens.Rep.) shows the most representative single-cell structure (highest correlation with average), and users can switch among all available structures or examine specific samples by entering a sample ID.
 - Download 5,000 single-cell 3D chromatin chains, including positional coordinates and beads-to-beads distance matrices.
-- Add an additional cell sample to do comparison.
 - The upper panel shows the tool buttons:
    - Regions of interest for beads selection.
    - Switch button to switch the TSS of the gene and whole selected gene.